 of the mission was to conduct scientific research and experiments.

 Up to now, this mission is the longest Space Shuttle mission.

 Its duration was 14 days 12 min 32 s.

-the Russian Orbital Complex Mir.
-The prime objective of
+with the Russian Orbital Complex Mir.
+The prime objective

 support including delivery and installation of the Docking

-Module intended to implement the U.S. Space Shuttle docking
+Compartment intended to implement the U.S. Space Shuttle

-with the Mir Station and also conduct of a number of scientific
+docking with the Mir Station and also conduct of a number

 The prime objective of the mission was to deliver cargoes

 onboard the ISS and conduct the assembly operations.